buildbot/buildbot/master/docs/manual/customization.rst

 based on repo URL.
 As long as there is a permanent 1:1 mapping between repos and workdir, this will work.

+.. _Writing-New-BuildSteps:

 Writing New BuildSteps
 ----------------------

 While it is a good idea to keep your build process self-contained in the source code tree, sometimes it is convenient to put more intelligence into your Buildbot configuration.
-One way to do this is to write a custom :class:`BuildStep`.
+One way to do this is to write a custom :class:`~buildbot.process.buildstep.BuildStep`.
 Once written, this Step can be used in the :file:`master.cfg` file.

 The best reason for writing a custom :class:`BuildStep` is to better parse the results of the command being run.
-For example, a :class:`BuildStep` that knows about JUnit could look at the logfiles to determine which tests had been run, how many passed and how many failed, and then report more detailed information than a simple ``rc==0`` -based `good/bad` decision.
+For example, a :class:`~buildbot.process.buildstep.BuildStep` that knows about JUnit could look at the logfiles to determine which tests had been run, how many passed and how many failed, and then report more detailed information than a simple ``rc==0`` -based `good/bad` decision.

 Buildbot has acquired a large fleet of build steps, and sports a number of knobs and hooks to make steps easier to write.
 This section may seem a bit overwhelming, but most custom steps will only need to apply one or two of the techniques outlined here.